-- By you or a co-applicant contacting us and enquiring after information about us and the services we provide.
+- By you or a co-applicant contacting us enquiring after information about us and the services we provide.

-- Through your use of this website, particularly when you register on this website as a Borrower.
+- Through your use of this website, particularly When you register on this website as a Borrower.

 - When you participate in any promotions we may make available, or competitions that we may run, through this website or elsewhere.